26-year-old man jailed for stealing grandmother's debit card, withdrawing thousands of dollars - Salisbury Post

 Shawn Michael Erwin of Salisbury was charged with 13 counts of breaking and entering a vehicle, 13 counts of taking or obtaining a financial transaction card without the owner’s permission, 16 counts of obtaining property by false pretenses and 16 counts of identity theft.

 Maj.
-John Sifford of the Rowan County Sheriff’s Office said Erwin had lived lived with his 67-year-old and 74-year-old grandparents when he allegedly committed the crimes in July and August.
+John Sifford of the Rowan County Sheriff’s Office said Erwin had lived with his 67-year-old and 74-year-old grandparents for four years when he allegedly committed the crimes in July and August.
 The grandmother kept her debit card in her wallet, which was in a car parked in the garage, Sifford said.

 Erwin is accused of taking the debit card from the car and withdrawing more than $3,000 by going to a number of ATMs.
 When confronted about the missing money, Erwin admitted to the crimes, Sifford said.